-Scheme 5.
+Scheme 6.
 N-donor additional ligands.

+Complexes with phosphine oxide ligands and phosphoric acid derivatives as additional ligands

-An alternative to nitrogen-donor ancillary ligands are oxygen-donor ligands based on phosphine oxides and related compounds.
+Oxygen-donor ligands based on phosphine oxides and related compounds constitute an alternative to nitrogen-donor ancillary ligands.
+These compounds having generally stoichiometry [LnQ3(O=PR3)n], n=1-2 are listed in Table 5.
 The interest towards these ligands is due to the use of trialkyl phosphates or their mixtures with diketone ligands, including acylpyrazolone ligands, for the extraction separation of lanthanides [14,15,104].
 The most common complexes are those with triphosphine oxide, which, due to steric hindrance, sometimes stabilizes a coordination number of 7 for the central atom.
 The reduction in the symmetry of the environment leads to a partial lifting of the electronic transition restrictions, which improves the photo- and electroluminescent properties of the complexes.
 Therefore, some of these compounds have been tested in OLED devices.